The corrupted ghost of a mountain hiking woman.

 Her daughter Dagny:

 Dagny grew up with a rather tough attitude, probably because of Louise's determined personality.
 Even though she was only eight years old when her mother disappeared, she still showed many signs of Louise's influence.
 The house-maid was in charge of taking care of her for most of her upbringing, until her father remarried years later.
-Not much is known about where she went after moving away from home.
+She was devastated when Louise disappeared and was traumatized by never knowing what happened to her mom.

 Doris:

 The Johansson's house-maid.
 She was hired to do the chores that Louise could or would not keep up with.
 Only a few years younger than Louise, they became good companions.
-Doris took over the caring for Dagny when Louise disappeared.
+Doris took over caring for Dagny when Louise disappeared.
+A very kind and playful woman when you got to know her, but she was a bit shy.

 •Skills/Special Abilities:

 Louise’s source of power and magic is the wand she’s always carrying with her.
-The magic in the wand only reacts to catpeople and can not be used by anybody who isn’t.
-Due to an incident in the far flung past, the wand is cursed with a hatred against non-catpeople.
-Any catperson who wields the wand would be influenced by its hatred and anger and become hateful themselves.
-Louise, being a spirit, is much more vulnerable to this influence and has become corrupted from the prolonged contact she’s had with the wand.
+An entity resides in the wand, which holds all of the magic.
+The entity in the wand only reacts to catpeople and its magic can not be used by anybody who isn’t.
+Due to an incident in the far flung past, the wand is cursed with a hatred against non-catpeople and they would feel a strong sensation of unease getting near it.
+Any catperson who wields the wand would be influenced by its hatred and anger and eventually become hateful themselves.
+The stronger the person is mentally, the longer it would take for them to be affected.

 Louise’s own abilities consist of various typical ghostly characteristics.
 Staying in a spectrum which the human eye can’t see and passing through solid objects are her passive abilities.
 With an additional energy push she can move objects around, turn visible and make her voice heard.
 Her most dangerous ability is possession, in which she can take over a person’s mind and body to control them and find information in their memories.
+A person under her possession, depending on mental strength, would either remember the events as a hazy dream or a complete blackout.
+The only way to get Louise to leave a body is to inflict enough pain or discomfort to it for her to willingly escape the pain.
 She is also able to communicate with other spirits if she comes across them.
 More often than not, their limited understanding of their surroundings and state makes them pretty uninteresting.

 Combining the wand’s magic with her own abilities makes for an intimidating foe.
 Since she’s a spiritual being, she can extract and keep a small amount of magic inside of her own energy.
 She cannot do a lot with the stored up magic, it is good for backup in case she finds herself without the wand for whatever reason.
 Because, unlike herself, the wand is a solid object and cannot pass through walls, which she can sometimes forget.
 Losing the wand means losing her strength and mental buff that the wand provides her with, so it is very important that she does not lose it.
 Although she can still feel an attraction towards the wand, she cannot accurately pinpoint its location.